“Our rejections make us who we are.” – Jia Jiang

 But this past weekend at World Domination Summit, Jia Jiang gave me a different look at things.
 After investors turned down his startup, he decided he’d turn rejection on its head.
 He went on a quest to get turned down once a day for 100 days.

-He proceeded to ask people for things that seemed to warrant near guaranteed no’s (if not slammed doors or slaps in the face).
+He proceeded to ask people for things that seemed to guarantee a “no” (or slammed doors or slaps in the face).
 He called it Rejection Therapy.

 He asked a police man if he could drive his cruiser.
 He asked a pilot if he could fly his private plane.
 With ball in hand, he knocked on a random neighbor’s door to ask a man if he could play soccer in his backyard (while dressed head to toe in his favorite team’s uniform).
 He even asked a donut shop to make him a custom treat in the shape of the olympic rings.
 Anything was fair game.